-Our childhood obesity programme will run for 10 years, during this time we plan to:
+Our children’s health and food programme will run for 10 years, during this time we plan to:

-See here for further information on our childhood obesity programme model
+See here for further information on our children’s health and food programme model

 In February 2018 we published a new report which explores childhood obesity in inner-city environments.
 It takes a detailed look at the evidence on behaviour change relating to deprived, urban and diverse environments.

 On deprivation, we found that the relationship between income and childhood obesity is complex and influenced by factors beyond money itself.
 This complexity has implications for tackling the problem.
 For example, financial constraints may limit the effectiveness of promoting healthier but costlier foods.
 Likewise, encouraging parents to plan meals in advance and take the time to prepare fresh meals could be hampered by a lack of time and cognitive bandwidth.

 Interventions that do not require individual action but are rather applied across the board, or are easy to take up, are likely to reduce health inequalities.
 This means prioritising “upstream” interventions, such as price promotion in shops at the point of purchase over “downstream” interventions like in-person dietary advice.
 Above all, it’s critical that policies do not rely heavily on resources that people may not have.
 Minimising the time, effort and costs of improving the diet and exercise of children is not only more likely to be effective, it is also less likely to increase health inequalities.

 On urban settings we found that the built environment is a factor in driving the behaviours which lead to the development of childhood obesity.
 Many of these factors are exacerbated in urban areas.
 Perception of the environment also plays a part in influencing health-related behaviours.